starpeace-project/starpeace-client-website-assets/README.md

 ## License

-All content of starpeace-website-client-assets is [commercially licensed](./LICENSE-STARPEACE) and all unauthorized or unapproved use is not permitted, and the underlying source code used to process and manipulate that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+All content of starpeace-website-client-assets is [commercially licensed](./LICENSE-STARPEACE) and all unauthorized or unapproved use is not permitted.
+Underlying source code used to process and manipulate content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
 Please contact info@starpeace.io for licensing information.